anonyland/anonymousland/_items/Guide.md

 <br>

 #### General Notes

+- For using Tor, you should only use the *official* Tor Browser.
+  - (You may want to look at [Mullvad Browser](https://mullvad.net/en/browser))

 - For an ideal browser setup focused around privacy, you should **NOT** store any browser history, cookies or cache.
 - HTTPS-Only should be activated on all browsers.